-Additionally, OB/GYN doctors explain that excess estrogen in the system, previous abdominal surgeries, a deficient immune system and more may contribute to endometriosis.
-Retrograde menstruation, however, probably is the most common cause as the products of a women's monthly period back up through the fallopian tubes and enter the abdomen.
+Excess estrogen in the system, previous abdominal surgeries, a deficient immune system and more may contribute to endometriosis.
+Retrograde menstruation is probably the most common cause as the products of a women's monthly period back up through the fallopian tubes and enter the abdomen.
 Most women experience this back up to some degree, but those with endometriosis have it to the extreme.

 Diagnosing and treating endometriosis